zaiisao/Documentation/en/Interactive Broadcast/voice_effect_ios.md

 ## Implementation
 Before proceeding, ensure that you have prepared the development environment.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/ios_video.md) for more information.

-The sample code shows how to set the FM voice effect.
+The following sample code shows how to set the FM voice effect.

 ```swift
 // swift